Studies at KTH

 The openness to new ideas is a central part of life at KTH.
 Students call professors by their first names, researchers welcome new thoughts from students and the curriculum is focused on personal development as well as knowledge.

 A semester at KTH consists of a number of courses, usually three or four.
 Each course involves lectures, seminars, laboratory work, group projects and individual studies.
 As hands-on experience is regarded as an important element of learning laboratory sessions constitute an essential part of studies at KTH.
 Your over-all course grade is determined by written or oral examinations that are taken twice a semester.
 Exercises and laboratory work may also form part of an examination.
 If you fail an examination, there will be a second chance at the end of each semester.

-The academic year at KTH is divided into two terms.
-The autumn term starts in late August/early September and runs until the middle of January.
-Spring term begins in the middle of January and runs until the beginning of June.
-Each term consists of two study periods, each comprising three or four parallell courses during seven weeks of scheduled lectures, laboratory work, group work and smaller tutorial sessions.
+The academic year at KTH is divided into two semester.
+The autumn semester starts in late August/early September and runs until the middle of January.
+Spring semester begins in the middle of January and runs until the beginning of June.
+Each semester consists of two study periods, each comprising three or four parallell courses during seven weeks of scheduled lectures, laboratory work, group work and smaller tutorial sessions.
 These are followed by one week of preparation/own work, free from scheduled tuition, before the exams take place in October, January, March and June.
 Re-examination takes place in January, April and June.

 International at the core

 KTH is a truly international university where different perspectives from around the world meet to create a brighter tomorrow.
 Sweden in general, and KTH in particular, has a long-standing tradition of welcoming students from all corners of the world.
 A large number of the 12,000 full-time students have come to KTH from outside of Sweden for degree or exchange studies.
 At KTH you will have the opportunity to meet a diversity of people with different experiences, who will widen your horizons and challenge you to excell.